cometbft/cometbft/spec/mempool/gossip/mempool.md

 Typically, users send (full) transactions to the node via an RPC endpoint.
 Users are allowed to submit the same transaction more than once and to multiple nodes.

-This action is enabled only if the transaction is not in the pool.
+This action is enabled only if the transaction is not in the mempool.
 In the actual mempool implementation we have the cache that prevents this scenario.

 ### Transaction dissemination

-Action `disseminateNextTx` models a `node` traversing the `pool` while sending transactions to its peers.
-It takes the transaction pointed by `poolIndex` and atomically sends it to a set of target peers.
+Action `disseminateNextTx` models a `node` traversing the `txs` list while sending transactions to its peers.
+It takes the transaction pointed by `txsIndex` and atomically sends it to a set of target peers.

 The following function parameters define to who `node` will send transactions: